m-dylan-spencer/Personal-Website/content/publication/columbia-violence/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: Further evidence for situational determinants of crime: The role of environmental and geographic features in explaining violence hotspots in Columbia, South America
+title: Further evidence for situational determinants of crime.
+The role of environmental and geographic features in explaining violence hotspots in Columbia, South America
 summary: ''
 authors:
 - Stephen F. Pires